tale/headplane/docs/integration/Kubernetes.md

 The important parts of this deployment are the `HEADSCALE_INTEGRATION` and `DEPLOYMENT_NAME` environment variables.
-The `HEADSCALE_INTEGRATION` variable should be set to `kubernetes` and the `DEPLOYMENT_NAME` variable should be set to the name of the deployment (done using the Downward API below).
+The `HEADSCALE_INTEGRATION` variable should be set to `kubernetes` and the `POST_NAME` variable should be set to the name of the pod (done using the Downward API below).

+> If you are having issues with validating `shareProcessNamespace`, you can set `HEADSCALE_INTEGRATION_UNSTRICT` to `true` to disable the strict checks.

 A basic deployment of the integration would look like this.
 Keep in mind that you are responsible for setting up a reverse-proxy via an `Ingress` or `Service`